PeterHSteele/overlapping-images-text-gutenberg/readme.txt

 == Contact ==

-Please get in touch if you have any feedback about the block.
-I would be very happy to talk to you.
+Please get in touch via my website (peterhsteele.com) or twitter (@PeterSteele10) if you have any feedback about the block or questions about how to use it.
+I would be very happy to talk to you!